 Dr. Lou Marciani

-Dr. Lou Marciani has announced the establishment of the Innovation Institute for Fan Experience.
-The purpose is to build a global alliance to lead the NEXT great leap in fan experience, on steeped in safety, security and service.
-The Institute will be bound together by passion and the incomparable skills of visionary thought leaders throughout the international community, who along with our technical and subject matter experts, are innovating new ways that address critical safety and security challenges, and change the world’s sports and entertainment fan experience for the better.
+Dr. Lou Marciani is the Director and Co-Founder of the Innovation Institute for Fan Experience.
+The Innovation Institute’s purpose is to build a global alliance to lead the NEXT great leap in fan experience, on steeped in safety, security and service.
+The Institute is bound together by passion and the incomparable skills of visionary thought leaders throughout the international community, who along with our technical and subject matter experts, are innovating new ways that address critical safety and security challenges, and change the world’s sports and entertainment fan experience for the better.

-Prior to the establishment of the Institute, Marciani had served as director of the National Center for Spectator Spots Safety and Security (NCS4) at the University of Southern Mississippi since 2006.
+Prior to co-founding the Institute, Marciani served as the first director of the National Center for Spectator Sports Safety and Security (NCS4) at the University of Southern Mississippi since 2006.

 Under Dr. Marciani’s dedicated leadership, NCS4 has evolved into a highly respected national and international academic leader in the sports, entertainment, and school safety and security industry.
 His vision, passion, and keen insight has created a global center that serves academic research and scholarship, education, training, industry best practices, and innovative advancement in technology and professional development.